lanyangyang0430/survey_based-academic-measurement/README.md

 (1) title:overview, survey,review
-(2) abstract:large language models, llm, foundation models, gpt, sora, bert, bloom, generative pre-training transformer, transformer, gpt-3.5, gpt-4.0, language models, gpt-3.0, gpt- 2.5, llms
+(2) abstract:large language models, llm, foundation models, gpt, sora, bert, bloom, generative pre-training transformer, transformer, gpt-3.5, gpt-4, language models, gpt-3,llms
 ## Data Processing
 The data processing mainly involves the following steps:
 (1) From the metadata obtained through data collection, we acquire the arXiv IDs of the articles.
 Using the arXiv API, we retrieve the full-text PDFs corresponding to the articles.
-(2) We utilize the machine learning library GROBID[? ] for PDF parsing, resulting in JSON format data containing information such as article title, header, year, abstract, body text, reference entries, etc.
+(2) We utilize the machine learning library GROBID for PDF parsing, resulting in JSON format data containing information such as article title, header, year, abstract, body text, reference entries, etc.
 (3) Since the parsed citation data only contains title, year, and